 So, for people with high-tone pelvic floor muscles, we focus on getting the muscle to lengthen first.

-My patients in this category hear me say all the time "Length before strength."
+Patients in this category will hear us say all the time "Length before strength."
 Because you can't strengthen a muscle that can't move any further than it already is.
 So we focus first on getting that muscle to relax all the way.
 Then, we do more range of motion exercises in an effort to get the muscle to respond more dynamically.

 Then once that high tone issue resolves, we take it through the same kind of functional exercises that we do with the low tone folks.

 Whether low tone or high tone, everybody ends up doing the same thing, but how you get there and the order you do things in depends on where your muscles start out.